 Distance from Kolkata: 110 Km, 3 hr drive from Kolkata

 How to reach: A long drive to Sunderbans is amazing and renting a car without a driver in Kolkata is unarguably the best option to make the most of your drive.
 There are two roadways for Sunderban trip.
 First one is the Basanti State Expressway.
-The journey through this road is pleasant and scenic.
+The journey along this road is pleasant and scenic.
 Another one is the Baruipur-Canning state highway.

 Top Attractions: Sunderbans National Park, Sudhanyakhali Watch Tower, Netidhopani, Kanak, Tiger Reserve, Halliday Island, Sajnekhali Bird Sanctuary, Tin Kona Island, Piyali, Lothian Island Bird Sanctuary, Hiran Point.